persephone-tools/persephone/README.md

 The goal of Persephone is to make state-of-the-art phonemic transcription accessible to people involved in language documentation.
 Creating an easy-to-use user interface is central to this.
-The user interface and APIs are currently a work in progress.
+The user interface and APIs are currently a work in progress and currently Persephone must be run via a command line.

 The tool is implemented in Python/Tensorflow with extensibility in mind.
 Currently just one model is implemented, which uses bidirectional LSTMs and the connectionist temporal classification (CTC) loss function.